marchowardbegins/AlgoHive/README.md

 | TransactionLog  | [![alt text](web.png)](#) | [![alt text](github.png)](https://github.com/cartercarlson/TransactionLog)                     | Carter Carlson      | Yes              | In-Progress      | Web app to display transaction history and portfolio performance, including realised/unrealised profits and average cost per unit                                                                                   |

-**If you would like to recommend another project to be invited to our AlgoHive Index (and you don't feel like creating a Pull request here) please just [shoot me a message](https://t.me/directbus) on Telegram and I'll review it.**
+**If you would like to recommend another project to be invited to our AlgoHive Index (and you don't feel like creating a Pull request here) please just [shoot me a message](https://discord.gg/VBtWvqJ
+) on Discord and I'll review it.**